palewire/news-homepages/docs/sites/dailykos.md

 ## Screenshots

-The archiving routine has captured 20 screenshots stored at the Internet Archive.
+The archiving routine has saved 20 screenshots with the Internet Archive.